This is difficult to write. Very difficult.

 It was back in the hotel room that It all went wrong.
 The room was terrible.
 A bleak nondescript cell.
 I was alone and an awful all encompassing blackness enveloped me.
 I was dry heaving, struggling to breath, the chest pains were extreme.
 I had hardly eaten for three days.
 The feeling of absolute bleakness is so hard to describe.
 The hours of the night stretched out endlessly.
 I couldn’t sleep, just pacing up and down the room.
 I daren’t leave the room because in my state of mind, while I didn’t think I would harm myself, I wasn’t sure I wouldn’t and I was worried that in not thinking clearly I could do something stupid.

-I had never imagined I would be the type of person who would call the Samaritans.
+I had never imagined I would be the type of person who would consider harming myself.
 I have always been a happy, outgoing, positive, optimistic person.
 For me, no matter how bad things are, I always see the positive side and make the best of any situation.
 I fight to make things better.
 I never give up.
 But this night I experienced a complete reversal of who I am.
 There was no light.
 Nothing positive.
 I had nothing to hold on to.
 I was falling into blackness and I didn’t know where the bottom was.
 I was terrified.
 I was losing my mind.
-That call got me through the night.
 But from then on each day has been a real struggle.

 Since that initial breakdown I have had several repeat episodes along with panic attacks and constant anxiety accompanied with chest pains and other physical symptoms.
 My doctor, diagnosing the breakdown, has been very sympathetic and helpful.
 The medication has taken nearly four weeks to start to have a real impact on the symptoms, the dose having been doubled.
 I thought I would recover in a couple of weeks but it is dawning on me that this is not going to happen.
 As I look back, this has been a long time coming and it is going to take a while to get over.
 I have made progress, but there is a way to go yet.